 Visitor moorings on the main canal are free to use, and generally allow stays for between 2 to 14 days.
 Information signs are available along the route and will give you the details you need about a particular location.
 Otherwise, it's important to ensure you stop in a location that allows you to moor safely, without being an obstruction for other boaters.
 We'll give you some advice on this before you set off.

 If you do decide to stay at a marina, the marina will charge you extra for that mooring.
-Prices can vary considerably depending on the facilities available and the season.
+Prices can vary considerably depending on the facilities available and the time of year.
 In peak season, we always recommend calling ahead to the marina to check availability as popular spots can get booked up very quickly.